gbv/aREF/decoding.md

         namespaces[""] = ns[key]
     else if is_map(ns)
         foreach key in ns
-            if key matches PREFIX and ns[key] matches IRI_LIKE if key == "_"
+            if key matches PREFIX and ns[key] matches IRIlike if key == "_"
                     prefix = ""
                 else